MaazMS/python/correlation/DOC/concept_of_correation.md

 Not : corr() is used to find the pairwise correlation of all columns in the dataframe.
 For any non-numeric data type columns in the dataframe it is ignored.

+what is subplots?
+ Create a figure and a set of subplots